 Accreditation is a process of validation in which colleges, universities and other institutions of higher learning are evaluated.
 The standards for accreditation are set by a peer review board whose members include faculty from various accredited colleges and universities.
 The board aids in the evaluation of each potential new school accreditation or the renewals of previously accredited colleges/schools.
 In order for potential colleges to proceed with the accreditation process smoothly, they must meet the general standards set by the peer review accreditation boards.
 Each college is typically assessed using the following criteria:

 An important factor in realizing a successful career is choosing a reputable college.
 Colleges that have been through the accreditation process are more likely to offer degrees that employers and recruiters recognize.
 Companies want to know that you have a quality education and that you will have something to bring to the table when you join their team.
-For this purpose, accreditation enables companies to filter those individuals who have obtained a degree from an accredited institution from those who have Financial Aid not.
+For this purpose, accreditation enables companies to filter those individuals who have obtained a degree from an accredited institution from those who have not.
 The accreditation process also offers students a better chance of having their credits transfered to other reputable institutions should they decide to obtain a graduate or doctoral level education.

 Do all schools need accreditation?